You may not realise it, but your sports bra is more important than you are made aware of.

 Breast Cancer isn’t a fun diagnosis for anyone.
 It breaks down your daily life, throwing your relationships, career and general sanity into chaos.
 My Nanna was diagnosed with Breast Cancer in her forties and again in her fifties.
 My Auntie and many of my Cousins were diagnosed in their thirties.
 Then my Mam.
 My Mam tested positive for the BRAC Gene in her twenties.
 The BRAC Gene determines that you have cancerous cells within your breasts and ovaries, and just like a breast cancer diagnosis, it’s agonising.

-My Mam has always educated me to check my breasts and be confident to speak about my femininity, but growing up, I have noticed women face a disproportionate impact on our sexual wellbeing.
+My Mam has always educated me to check my breasts and be confident to speak about my femininity.
+Growing up, I have noticed women face a disproportionate impact on our sexual wellbeing.
 This can affect us throughout our lives, yet there seems to be almost a taboo when it comes to talking about it… For instance, I don’t know many women who are confident enough to get a bra professionally fitted, despite the benefits of wearing a correctly fitted bra.

-Statistically, 80% of woman in the UK have the wrong bra fitted (Edita Solak).
+Statistically, 80% of woman in the UK have the wrong bra fitted.
 When simple exercise is carried out, a woman's breasts can move up and down by 8.5cm but wearing an ordinary bra reduces this by 32%.
-A well-fitting sports bra reduces this by at least another 20% (Positive Change).
+A well-fitting sports bra reduces this by at least another 20%.

-Now for the facts: breasts are mostly built up of composed fatty tissues.
-These fatty tissues are maintained mostly by the skin and tenuous ligaments called ‘Coopers’ ligaments.
+Breasts are mostly built up of composed fatty tissues and are maintained mostly by the skin and tenuous ligaments called Cooper's ligaments.
 The suspensory ligaments are not elastic, nor are they delicate.
 They are tough and fibrous, therefore, during continuous or high impact exercise (Running, Aerobics, CrossFit etc.) the breasts bounce and pull on the ligaments, causing them to stretch.
 Remember, once stretched, they stay this way.

 Trust me, getting your breasts measured and fitted with a supportive bra is worth doing to avoid having any sort of cancerous scare.
 It’s worth tackling that taboo.